Use of Dynamic Restraints

 The velocity of the piston will dictate the actual difference in pressure.

-The fluid passes through a spring-loaded valve, the spring being used to hold the valve open.
+The fluid passes through a spring-loaded valve, the spring is used to hold the valve open.
 If the differential pressure across the valve exceeds the effective pressure exerted by the spring, the valve will close.
 This causes the snubber to become almost rigid and further movement or displacement is substantially prevented.

 Whilst having the same application as the hydraulic snubber, retardation of the pipe is due to centrifugal braking within the snubber.
 A split flywheel is rotated at high velocity which causes the steel balls to be forced radially outwards.
 The flywheel is forced apart by the steel balls causing braking plates to come together thus retarding the axial movement/displacement of the snubber.
-Rotation of the flywheel is generated by the linear displacement of the main rod acting on a ball-screw or similar device.
+Rotation of the flywheel is generated by the linear displacement of the main rod acting on a ball screw or similar device.

-Mechanical snubbers (See Fig. 3) are used in cases of applications where human access is restricted, for instance due to high radiation atmosphere in the nuclear plant or due to high elevation point where no scaffold is available & maintenance work is not easy to do.
-No maintenance service is required for mechanical snubbers & are designed to generate the required resistance force instantly on reaching threshold acceleration, to restrain a displacement of piping caused by an earthquake or other dynamic events & resume its free movement as soon as the dynamic displacement is suppressed while developing very little (a negligible level of) frictional resistance force during the slow thermal displacement mode of piping.
+Mechanical snubbers (See Fig. 3) are used in cases of applications where human access is restricted, for instance, due to the high radiation atmosphere in the nuclear plant or due to a high elevation point where no scaffold is available & maintenance work is not easy to do.
+No maintenance service is required for mechanical snubbers & are designed to generate the required resistance force instantly on reaching threshold acceleration, to restrain a displacement of piping caused by an earthquake or other dynamic events & resume their free movement as soon as the dynamic displacement is suppressed while developing very little (a negligible level of) frictional resistance force during the slow thermal displacement mode of piping.

-Selection of Snubbers:
+Selection of Snubbers

-The snubber is influenced by the same factors that the rigid strut is, the magnitude and direction of axial force, but it is also necessary to consider the thermal displacement the snubber have to undergo.
+The snubber is influenced by the same factors that the rigid strut is, the magnitude and direction of axial force, but it is also necessary to consider the thermal displacement the snubber has to undergo.

-Again it is necessary to use trigonometry for calculating the force and the length of the snubber alongwith the actual displacement applied to the snubber.
+Again it is necessary to use trigonometry for calculating the force and the length of the snubber along with the actual displacement applied to the snubber.
 Displacements in the primary axes cannot be combined simply to determine the snubber movement/displacement; it is necessary to calculate the overall length of the snubber in the various installed and operating conditions in order to determine the needed stroke.